All the biggest differences between the iPhone 13, Mini, Pro and Pro Max

-Apple announced its new iPhone lineup on Tuesday at its September event alongside the Apple Watch 7, iPad Mini 6 and updated entry-level iPad.
+Apple announced its new iPhone lineup last week at its September event alongside the Apple Watch 7, iPad Mini 6 and updated entry-level iPad.
 The new lineup, named the iPhone 13, mirrors last year's iPhone 12 collection with standard, Mini, Pro and Pro Max versions.
 The updated iPhone runs on iOS 15, which will be publicly available to install next week, and features a few camera upgrades, upped storage, a new A15 Bionic processor and more.
-(Here's how and when you can preorder the iPhone 13.)
+(Here's how you can preorder the iPhone 13.)

 We were fairly certain there would be four iPhone 13 variants in advance of Apple's big event, just like last year's iPhone 12 lineup (though the future of the iPhone Mini is not so certain).
 The four-model lineup for the iPhone 13 was predicted by industry analyst Ming-Chi Kuo.
 The iPhone 13 lineup was also spotted in a filing with the Federal Communications Commission for a revised MagSafe charger.
 The filing referenced the four new iPhone models alongside the four "legacy" iPhone 12 models: the iPhone 12 Mini, iPhone 12, iPhone 12 Pro and iPhone 12 Pro Max ahead of Tuesday's event.